ashwinvaidya17/DMAS2019_B19/README.md

                 2 for Most Optimal Winning Strategy
                 3 for Random Winning Strategy

- ## Running with frontend
- ### The simulation will run for 1 round
- #### Requirements linux 64 bit system
- #### Steps
- 1. Go to main folder.
- 2. Copy Linux.tar.xz to the current folder
- 3. Extract the contents using the command tar -xvzf Linux.tar.xz
- 4. Copy blotto_game.x86_64 from Linux folder (This is the Linux build for the Frontend) and keep it current folder.
- 5. Make sure blotto_game.x86_64 has executable permissions.
- 6. run in the terminal command 'sh run.sh'

 # Blotto Game(for n players)
 Follow the steps given below to run n player simulation for Blotto game.
 Blotto game for n players.
 ### The simulation will run for 100 rounds